SaaS Compliance

 RazorpayX Payroll

-RazorpayX Payroll is presented as a solution for simplifying payroll and statutory compliance in India.
-While its integration capabilities and focus on automation are noted, specific details regarding its handling of the 50% basic pay rule and the 48-hour F&F settlement mandate are not available in the provided research excerpts.
+RazorpayX Payroll is presented as a solution for simplifying payroll and compliance in India.
+While it emphasizes automated calculations and statutory filings, specific details regarding the 50% Basic rule, the 48-hour F&F settlement, and direct adherence to the Income Tax Act, 2025 framework were not available in the provided excerpts.

-Key tech: Focus on simplifying payroll and statutory compliance.
+Key tech: Focus on automation of payroll processes.

 Special note for Madhya Pradesh